Ride on Time (Tatsuro Yamashita song): Overview

 In 2003, the song was used as the ending theme for the TBS drama Good Luck!!.
-Yamashita replied, It was just a sunny day.
+Yamashita replied: "It was just a sunny day.
 But I'm just happy that the song came back to life.
 This feeling cannot be expressed by my mouth.
-Especially because it is "Ride on Time".
+Especially because it is 'Ride on Time'."

 A month later, the song would get a remastered reissue.
-The coupling song was changed from Rainy Walk to Amaku Kiken na Kaori which was previously released as a single and was used as the theme song for the Japanese drama series of the same name.
+The coupling song was changed from "Rainy Walk" to "Amaku Kiken na Kaori", which had previously been released as a single and was used as the theme song for the Japanese drama series of the same name.
 The single would peak at number thirteen on the Oricon Weekly Singles Chart.
 The fifth track of the CD release is a 30 second a cappella version that was previously used in a Maxell commercial in 1980.
 It features Yamashita in Mt.
 Tokachi, Hokkaido.